STAMP-project/Cling-application/data_analysis/manual-analysis/failure-explanation.md

 ```

 The [documentation of the `readExternal` method](projects/math/src/java/org/apache/commons/math/ode/GraggBulirschStoerStepInterpolator.java#L364) specifies that the method reads `the state of the instance`.
 When looking at the [documentation of the `Externalizable` interface](https://docs.oracle.com/javase/8/docs/api/) defining the `readExternal` and `writeExternal` methods, the documentation specifies that the `readExternal method must read the values in the same sequence and with the same types as were written by writeExternal` and that the `Overriding methods should use this tag [@serialData] to describe the data layout of this Externalizable object`.
 Without any description of the format, CLING is unable to determine the right sequence of values to mock in the `objectInput0` object.
 However, none of the classes in the hierarchy of the `GraggBulirschStoerStepInterpolator` class describe the file format, as prescribed by the documentation of the `Externalizable` interface.
 Therefore, we count this as positive case, as Cling emphasizes the lack of documentation required to decide if the exception should be thrown or not.

+ __!__ Approved by developers.
+The fixing commit: https://svn.apache.org/viewvc?view=revision&revision=670469.
+ This commit is found by searching in the git history of the project.
+In this commit, the documentations are updated, and developers are using `@inheritDoc`.

 ## ST23